-- For works subject to planning permission, a planning condition will be attached to Category 1 and 2 sites requiring owners, developers and their contractors to agree to be bound by the Code.
-For Category 1 and 2 sites, a signed copy of the Code checklist (contained within Appendix A) together with a Site Construction Management Plan (SCMP) must be submitted to and approved by the Council before works can start.
-This will be stipulated in the planning condition. - For Category 1 sites an application for Prior Consent under Section 61 of the Control of Pollution Act 1974 must be submitted.
+• For works subject to planning permission, a planning condition will be attached to Category 1 and 2 sites requiring owners, developers and their contractors to agree to be bound by the Code.
+For Category 1 and 2 sites, a signed copy of the Code checklist (contained within Appendix A) together with a s Site Construction Management Plan (SCMP) must be submitted to and approved by the Council before works can start.
+This will be stipulated in the planning condition.

-- For Category 1 and 2 sites that are subject to the planning condition, there will be a charge for monitoring compliance with the Code.
+- For Category 1 sites an application for Prior Consent under Section 61 of the Control of Pollution Act 1974 must be submitted. - For Category 1 and 2 sites that are subject to the planning condition, there will be a charge for monitoring compliance with the Code.
 Payment in the form of a Construction Bond, to cover the cost of any monitoring required over the duration of the development, will be required prior to works starting.
-The bond will only cover costs that are directly associated with the implementation of the Code, such as officer site visits, audits, meetings and variations/dispensations to S61 Consents.
+The bond will only cover costs that are directly associated with the implementation of the Code, such as officer site visits, audits, and meetings.

-- The Construction Bond as set out in the

-table of charges is required to be paid

-at the time of signing up to the Code of

-Construction Practice.
-As costs are incurred

-in monitoring the site and follow up work,

-those costs will be recorded.
-When the

-project is complete, charges paid but not

-spent will be repaid.
-The actual charge paid

-over the project will therefore cover the

-actual costs incurred.